entrophite/EmbraceTheStorm/README.md

 ### 2.2.
 Global production speed

-<b><span style="color:#4040ff">SYNOPSIS: </span></b> Modifying the production speed for, 2x in the example below.
+<b><span style="color:#4040ff">SYNOPSIS: </span></b> Modifying the production speed, 2x in the example below.
 This affects all recipe-based production, including camps, pumps, mines, farms, rain collectors, production buildings, etc., virually all production in the game.
 Note the diminishing returns with high values, as logistics will become the bottleneck.

 ```c#
 // Eremite.Services.EffectsService.GetProductionRate